Filling in the eTA form

 The first step in filling out an eTA form consists of filling in the information of the applicant.
 This only concerns general contact information.
-The application is not required to travel along to Canada, it is possible to submit an application on behalf of someone else (or multiple people at once with a single eTA form).
+The applicant is not required to travel along to Canada, it is possible to submit an application on behalf of someone else (or multiple people at once with a single eTA form).

 Step 2: Passport information traveller

 The second part of the eTA form asks for the passport information of the (first) traveller.
 This can be a different person than the applicant.
 All information which is asked for in this part of the eTA form can be found in the passport of the traveller.

 Aside from the traveller's passport information, the eTA form also asks about the traveller's marital status, if they possess a second nationality, or if the traveller possesses a visa or a work/study permit for Canada.

 Step 4: Employer information

 Next, the traveller's profession needs to be selected (or the profession in the list that most resembles it).
 The name and location of the employer also need to be filled in on the form.
 Finally, the traveller is asked in what year they began working for this employer.
 Is this traveller currently unemployed?
 You can also fill in that you are a housemother, housefather, student, retired, or unemployed.